etf-validator/governance/TOR/Contribution.md

 ## Requirements for a Pull Request

 1. A Pull Request can be composed by one or multiple commits.
 All changes together address one high-level concern.
-If a PR provides multiple, distinct features from different sections and each section addresses a separate concern, without addressing one common high-level concern, it will be rejected.
-Examples for bad PRs: a PR that provides a bugfix and adds a feature, a PR that addresses multiple EIPs.
+If a Pull Request provides multiple, distinct features from different sections and each section addresses a separate concern, without addressing one common high-level concern, it will be rejected.
+Examples for bad Pull Requests: a Pull Request that provides a bugfix and adds a feature, a Pull Request that addresses multiple EIPs.
 2. Changes must be traceable in the commit history.
 2. Make sure you have added Javadocs if you have added public interfaces.
 3. Make sure there are no commented out code sections.